Jungle Cat World

 Jungle Cat World, originally named "Orono Exotic Cat World," is a wildlife park that was established in 1983.
 It is located in Orono, Ontario, Canada, approximately 45 minutes east of Toronto off of Highway 35/115.
 Jungle Cat World is open year round and is home to more than 150 animals.

 The zoo has faced accusations of mistreatment of their animals by the World Animal Protection Association and other animal rights organizations.

 The park was formerly accredited by the Canadian Association of Zoos and Aquariums (CAZA) and the World Association of Zoos and Aquariums (WAZA).

 Features

-Jungle Cat World's Night Safari is a guided tour around the wildlife park at night.
+Jungle Cat World's Night Safari Program is for guides and scouts.
+It is a guided tour around the wildlife park at night, animal presentations and sleepover in the cabins.
 This allows the public an opportunity to observe some of the activities of the nocturnal animals.
 "Behind the Scenes" is a private forty-five-minute program with an Animal Coordinator.
 It offers hands on experience and a photo opportunity with three of the animals at the zoo.
 Jungle Cat World also has a bed and breakfast lodge.